greeschenko/workoverlord/README.md

 # HOW it work

 - User run app by first time and set up the SECRETKEY for data enscription
-- User create data map by eding infinity count of primitive data elements (synapses)
+- User create data map by eding infinity count of primitive data elements (cells)
-- each synapse can store text, image, video, map, link.. etc. and as many as need nested elements
+- each cell can store text, image, video, map, link.. etc. and as many as need nested elements
 - User can add reminding to the any place on the data map
 - User can run any system app with reminding
 - all data store only on local device storage